usnistgov/labbench/doc/README.md

 ## Introduction

-_Certain commercial equipment, instruments, or materials are identified in this repository in order to specify the application adequately.
-Such identification is not intended to imply recommendation or endorsement by the National Institute of Standards and Technology, nor is it intended to imply that the materials or equipment identified are necessarily the best available for the purpose._
 The `labbench` python library provides tools for instrument automation and data management in scripted lab experiments.

 A device driver implemented with labbench is a light wrapper around another instrument control library.
-This means another library (like pyvisa, pyserial, libtelnet, or even a C or .NET DLL) provides low-level routines.
+This means another library (like pyvisa, pyserial, libtelnet, or even a C or .NET DLL¹) provides low-level routines.
 The labbench abstraction provides several benefits:

 * automatic acquisition logging into an SQLite database,